AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

 ## Putting it all together {#putting-it-all-together}

 The below video shows the finished component and how it can be added to a Sequence channel.
-The Channel is then added to a Location display and ultimately assigned to a Screens player.
+The channel is then added to a Location display and ultimately assigned to a Screens player.

 >[!VIDEO](https://video.tv.adobe.com/v/22414?quaity=9)